Ladyhawke (musician): Time Flies (2020–present)

 On 24 September 2020, Ladyhawke announced that she was in the studio mixing a new record that would be available soon.
 In March 2021, she revealed that she had signed a new label and publishing deal with BMG.
 The first single from the album, "Guilty Love", which is a collaboration with Broods vocalist Georgia Nott, was released on 5 March 2021.
-On 27 May 2021, the album title Time Flies was revealed, and the video for the second single, "Mixed Emotions," debuted.
+On 27 May 2021, the album title Time Flies was revealed, and the video for the second single, "Mixed Emotions", debuted.
 The album was set for release on 8 October 2021, but the release date was moved to 19 November 2021.
 Ladyhawke stated how she was "....lucky and privileged to be alive and in a room making music" after being diagnosed with Clark's level-four melanoma soon after the birth of her daughter.
 “There were a couple of weeks where they couldn't tell me if I was going to live....that it had not spread was something of a miracle.
 The level of it was so bad that it sort of should have gone everywhere."
 Ladyhawke was cleared by her specialist after undergoing treatment and recovered.
 She started the recording process for Time Flies during the COVID-19 pandemic, with sessions taking place during video calls with producers Tommy English and Josh Fountain.
+Ladyhawke mentioned future plans with PNAU in 2023 while touring Australia.